 Botanical Name: Paeonia spp.

-Flower colours: Pink, purple, red, white and yellow
+Flower colours: Pink, purple, red, white, and yellow

-Peony are perennial herbaceous plants that come back year after year with large, fragrant blooms.
-They are long-lived with some lasting up to 100-years-old.
+Peonies are perennial herbaceous plants that come back year after year with large, fragrant blooms.
+They are long-lived, with some lasting up to 100 years in age.
 They require little to no care.
 Depending on the variety you select, peonies bloom early in the season (May) or into the summer (June or July).
-There are five varieties of peony I select for my garden designs that work well in our growing region: Itoh, single, semi-double; full double; and the Bomb.
-All varieties are bush peony.

-FACTS about growing peony
+FACTS about Growing Peonies

-Long-blooming peony
+Long-blooming Peony

-FABLES about growing peony
+FABLES about Growing Peonies

 - Peony and ants.
-For years I believed peonies wouldn’t bloom without ants.
+For years, I believed peonies wouldn’t bloom without ants.
 This, however, is a fable.
 What is true is that ants like the waxy coating of the peony buds and harvest the nectar from the peony blooms.
 In return, ants protect peony blooms from flower-feeding insects like Thrips.
 Peony and ants have a friendship of sorts.
-Ants do not harm peony or their blooms in anyway.
+Ants do not harm peony or their blooms in any way.
 You don’t have to remove the ants or even spray with insecticide.
 Just leave them alone.
 They’re working together.

 - Placing peony.
 If you don’t like ants, make sure to plant your peony in a location away from the house.